Skip To Main Content

 Course Scheduling

-Each student’s schedule will be generated based on the input provided during the course request process.
-After the start of the trimester, requests to change electives may be considered if there is space in the requested course.
+Each student's schedule will be generated based on the input provided during the course request process.
+Requests to change electives may be considered if there is space in the requested course and if the request is made within the first two weeks of the school year.
+After the first two weeks of the year, the window to request elective changes will be closed.
+Requests for specific teachers will not be considered.
 Requests to drop a year-long commitment course or request to change an academic placement will require administrative approval.

 Additional information regarding academics, homework, grades, and academic integrity is addressed on the Issaquah School District Middle School Handbook.